johnmmason/pimonitor/README.md

-# pimonitor
+# johnmmason / pimonitor
-A simple service for collecting, storing, and sharing sensor data.
+piMonitor is a simple application for recording, storing, and sharing sensor data.

-### Project Overview
+## Project Overview

-Convenience and peace-of-mind are often cited as primary reasons for bringing IOT sensors into the home.
-In the past few years, the consumer market has been flooded with a variety of internet-connected home gadgets which aim to make it *as easy as possible* to turn your home into a "smart home".
-However, many electronics and computer hobbyists find these products lacking in key areas.
-For example,
+Consumer grade IOT sensors offer convenience and peace-of mind, but lack features important to tech hobbyists such as

 * Sensor flexibility,
 * customization,